X

 Chocolate Dipped Butter Cookies have a slightly crisp edge, a tender center, and are perfectly balanced by the chocolate.

 These cookies are so easy to make, even though they look a little fancy.
-A simple dough, made with pantry staples, gets piped into round swirls, baked to golden perfection, and then dipped into chocolate and topped with sprinkles.
+A simple dough, made with pantry staples, gets piped into round swirls, baked to golden perfection, and then dipped into melted chocolate and topped with sprinkles.

 These pretty little butter cookies are perfect on a cookie tray alongside some pinwheel sugar cookies, fiesta fudge cookies, peanut butter blossoms, molasses cookies, and peanut butter balls.

-Why you’ll love Butter Cookies
+Why you’ll love this Butter Cookie recipe

-• Kid friendly.
-All ages love these cookies.
+• Kid friendly – All ages love these cookies.

-• They’re festive.
-Everything gets better with sprinkles, right?
+• They’re festive – Everything gets better with sprinkles, right?

 overhead shot of a pile of chocolate dipped butter cookies topped with christmas sprinkles